Roofing for Waterfront Homes: Salt Air, Wind, and Corrosion Protection

 - Any fastener not rated for coastal or marine environments

-Wind Load Engineering for Coastal Zones
+Wind Load Engineering for Coastal Miami

 - Design wind speed: 180 mph (3-second gust) for most coastal areas